yowainwright/sassimple/README.md

 - All the best mixins in 1 place.
 - Use mixins or don't.
-- Use a frmework or don't.
+- Use a framework or don't.

 ## Use Case